The Internet is a double-edged sword. While it provides timely, relevant, and reliable information, it’s also a dangerous place to be for everybody!

 Third, children and teens can post photos and videos that can haunt them later in life.
 There are no delete buttons on the Internet, and it can make life difficult for them.
 They can also post private information about themselves and of their parents that can put everybody at risk of scams, malware, and other criminal activities.

 We cannot overemphasize the importance of monitoring your children’s online activity, not only because of its impact on their digital lives!
-Many online activities can result in abduction and kidnapping of children, too, and parents must closely monitor who their children are talking to online.
+Many online activities can result in the abduction and kidnapping of children, too, and parents must closely monitor who their children are talking to online.

-With that said, here are 50 of the best app monitoring sites that concerned parents can download for their children’s protection.
 These are beneficial in terms of controlling, restricting, and monitoring Internet access, blocking offensive websites, and even monitoring your children’s whereabouts.

 1. Net Nanny